fadillzzz/tof-sih/README.md

 > This is for educational purposes only!
 > **The safety of your account is entirely your responsibility.
 If it gets banned by using this, it's your own fault!
 (You have been warned.)**

+## How to Use

+Simply run the provided injector and select the game launcher executable.
+If you're playing the Steam version, start the launcher via Steam, then run the injector.

 ## External Library Credits

 - [Dear ImGui](https://github.com/ocornut/imgui)